MCbabel/AI-ChatGPT-GPTs/Prompts/Thumbnail Crafter.md

 - I prefer a minimalist approach, with clean lines and not too cluttered
 - The video is educational but aimed at a general audience, so the thumbnail should be broadly appealing
 - If possible, add a subtle visual cue to indicate the video is part of a series (like a small logo or number in a corner)
-- Please create picture in 16:9 format!
+- Create the picture in 16:9 format!

 Could you help me design a thumbnail that meets these specifications?
 Feel free to use your expertise to adjust any element if you think it would enhance the final result.
 Thank you! 🙏